Survivors of deadly Midwest tornado sift through wreckage

 The storm also damaged homes and building in Indiana and Kentucky, though no fatalities were reported in those states.

-The unusual late-season storms moved dangerously fast, tracking east at 60 miles per hour (97 kph), with the bulk of the damage spanning about five hours, Thompson said.
+The unusual late-season storms moved dangerously fast, tracking east at 60 miles per hour, with the bulk of the damage spanning about five hours, Thompson said.

 BASEMENT SAFE HAVENS

-Note: (This story has been corrected to change infant's age in paragraph 1)